-Elysian Fields Independent School District

-Name of School District County CoDist.
-Number We, the undersigned, certify that the a ttached annual financial reports of the e above named school district were reviewed and (check one) approveddisapproved for the year ended August 31, 2018, at a meeting of the board of trustees of s uch school district on the $1++++++++++++++++++++++++++++++++++++$ anuary , 2019. / Nebble () Colpre Jan M Celu Signature of Board Secretary Signature of of Board President

-If the board of trustees disapproved of the auditor's report, the reason(s) for disapproving it is (are): (attach list as necessary)
+Elysian Fields Independent School District Name of School District Harrison County 102-906 CoDist.
+Number Name of School district County CoDist.
+Number We, the undersigned, certify that the attached annual fin ancial reports of the above named school district were reviewed and (check one)approved disapproved for the year end ded August 31, 2019, at a meeting of the board of trustees of such school district of on the 13 day of Januar ny ,2020.
+Delbie J. Gogne Dent Col Signature of Board Secretary Signature of Board F resident ?
+If the board of trustees disapproved of the auditor's report, the (attach list as necessary) ne reason(s) for disapproving it is (are):

-Harrison